MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 1. Review the code in the file, noting that it:
     - Uses the Azure AI Foundry SDK to connect to your project (using the project connection string)
+    - Creates an authenticated Azure OpenAI client from your project connection.
     - Retrieves the default Azure AI Search connection from your project so it can determine the endpoint and key for your Azure AI Search service.
-    - Creates an authenticated Azure OpenAI client based on the default Azure OpenAI service connection in your project.
+    - Creates a suitable system message.
-    - Submits a prompt (including a system and user message) to the Azure OpenAI client, adding additional information about the Azure AI Search index to be used to ground the prompt.
+    - Submits a prompt (including the system and a user message based on the user input) to the Azure OpenAI client, adding additional information about the Azure AI Search index to be used to ground the prompt.
     - Displays the response from the grounded prompt.
+    - Adds the response to the chat history.
 1. Use the **CTRL+Q** command to close the code editor without saving any changes, while keeping the cloud shell command line open.

 ### Run the chat application